MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ## Intrusive ads

 To provide a better browsing experience, Microsoft Edge offers to block advertisements from loading on websites that show intrusive or misleading ads.
 When you turn on Ads Blocking, Microsoft Edge periodically downloads from Microsoft servers the most recent list of websites that show intrusive or misleading ads and stores it locally on your device.
 No user identifiers are included in the download request.
-If you visit a website that is on the list, Microsoft Edge blocks all ads on the website and the `Ads blocked` message should display.
+If you navigate to a website on the list, Microsoft Edge blocks all ads on the website and the `Ads blocked` message should display.
 To allow ads for the website, complete the following actions.

 1. Navigate to `edge://settings/content/ads`.
 1. Change the settings.